rocky-linux/documentation/docs/guides/web/php.md

 ```

-### Solid configuration of php pools
+### Solid configuration of PHP pools

-It is essential, to optimize the quantity of requests which will be able to be served, to analyze the memory used by the php scripts and thus to optimize the maximum quantity of launched threads.
+It is essential to optimize the number of requests that will be able to be served and to analyze the memory used by the PHP scripts, to optimize the maximum amount of launched threads.

 First of all, we need to know the average amount of memory used by a PHP process, with the command: